jackiehjm/stx-docs/doc/source/deploy_install_guides/r4_release/virtual/controller_storage_install_kubernetes.rst

    **This step is required only if the StarlingX OpenStack application (stx-openstack) will be installed.**

-#. **For OpenStack only:** Assign OpenStack host labels to the compute nodes in
+#. **For OpenStack only:** Assign OpenStack host labels to the worker nodes in
    support of installing the stx-openstack manifest/helm-charts later:

    ::

-      for NODE in compute-0 compute-1; do
+      for NODE in worker-0 worker-1; do
         system host-label-assign $NODE  openstack-compute-node=enabled
         system host-label-assign $NODE  openvswitch=enabled
         system host-label-assign $NODE  sriov=enabled